Holodome/csbench/readme.md

 ## License

 `csbench` is dual-licensed under the terms of the MIT License and the Apache License 2.0.
-This file may not be copied, modified, or distributed except according to those terms.

 See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files for details.